Go to content

 Key Enabling Technologies

-This page describes five promising key enabling technologies for Topsector ICT.
+This page features the seven promising key enabling technologies of Top Sector ICT.

 Contactperson